 Was there (is there) a relationship between such different poetic writings of two people bound by an emotional relationship?
 In what way did this “further life”, the “life of writing”, act on your existential and literary story?
 Can poetry say “something” about what is inexpressible in a loving relationship?
 Can it do so through two distinct voices but united by a life experience?

-Lay0ut is thrilled and proud in offering a translation of Gander’s testimony, together with a poetic dialogue between himself (four poems from Be With with Italian translation) and CD Wright (unpublished italian translation of elation…).
+Lay0ut is thrilled and proud to offer a translation of Gander’s testimony, together with a poetic dialogue between himself (four poems from Be With with Italian translation) and CD Wright (unpublished Italian translation of elation…).
 In so doing, we hope to give credit to the words closing the poet’s own testimony: «And it is some comfort to me that after I die, she and I are still bound— as Li Bai says in Ezra Pound’s translation— “forever and forever and forever” in the words we found in and through and with each other».

 Translated by Serena Demichelis